videojs/generator-videojs-plugin/docs/standards.md

 There is a Yeoman generator available for kicking off standard video.js plugin projects.
 It is [open source](https://github.com/videojs/generator-videojs-plugin) and [available on npm](https://www.npmjs.com/package/generator-videojs-plugin).

+## Rules Summary

+All standard video.js plugins _must_:

+- ...be npm packages.
+- ...have tooling available through npm scripts.
+- ...implement the core set of npm scripts.
+- ...be written in ES6 and pass `videojs-standard` linting.
+- ...must have tests.

 ## Packaging and Dependencies

 __All standard video.js plugins must be npm packages.__

 Plugins _should_ be as self-contained as possible, so there are no direct dependencies (`"dependencies"` in `package.json`) by default.
 It is assumed that anything included as a direct dependency will be bundled into the final plugin asset(s) or otherwise shimmed into the project (e.g. via `browserify-shim`).

 Development dependencies (`"devDependencies"` in `package.json`) will include a number of defaults related to developing, building, and testing a standard video.js plugin.
-These vary based on options used to generate your plugin.

-### Entry Points

-The entry point for the package (`"main"` in `package.json`) and the plugin's Browserify bundle _should_ be `src/plugin.js`.

-If Sass is enabled, `src/plugin.scss` _should_ be the entry point for plugin styles.

-The entry point for the test Browserify bundle _should_ be `test/plugin.test.js`.

 ### Structure